Sergio Agüero: Independiente

 During the 2005–06 season, Agüero scored 18 goals in 36 league appearances, having missed two games due to suspension.
-In a 4–0 win against Racing on 11 September, he dribbled from inside of his own half and scored Independiente's fourth goal with a left footed shot.
+In a 4–0 win against Racing Club on 11 September, he dribbled from inside of his own half and scored Independiente's fourth goal with a left footed shot.
 His first red card came in the Torneo Apertura, after slapping an opponent in a match against Tiro Federal.
 His outstanding performances during the Torneo Apertura attracted interest from a number of large European clubs, and, after months of speculation, Agüero announced on TV in April that he intended to leave the club at the end of the season.
 Before the end of the season, there had already been speculation of a possible transfer to Atlético Madrid.
 With his performances being lauded by the press, there was talk of a possible call up for Agüero for the 2006 FIFA World Cup.
 In a 2–0 away victory against Olimpo de Bahia Blanca in round 17 of the Torneo Clausura, Agüero received his fifth yellow card of the season.
 This prevented him from playing his last game for Independiente in a fixture against Boca Juniors in Avellaneda one week later.
 The yellow card brought tears to his eyes, as television cameras recorded.
 Agüero, who scored Independiente's second goal of the match later said "I think that it was my last goal for Independiente".
 He played his last game for Independiente, two weeks later, in a 2–0 away defeat to Rosario Central.
 On 30 May, Agüero officially transferred to Atlético Madrid for €20 million, marking a record for the club.